Webhook Signing Secrets

 - Audit events received at the OLD endpoint during the window between leak time and the new endpoint going live.
 Treat them as untrusted; reconcile against the source-of-truth API (

-/v1/sessions/:id,/v1/payment_intents/:id) before acting on any business-state changes. - Revoke the old endpoint (step 4 above) once you're satisfied the new path is healthy.
+GET /v1/sessions/{sessionId}for hosted sessions; for payment intents reconcile via the capture/void call responses or the events channel/v1/public/payment_intents/{id}/events— there is no single-payment-intent retrieve endpoint) before acting on any business-state changes. - Revoke the old endpoint (step 4 above) once you're satisfied the new path is healthy.

 - Rotate any secondary credentials that may have been adjacent in the leak (API keys, DB passwords, webhook URLs that contained endpoint IDs).